Crito-VanaheimServers/Palworld_Server_Control_Bot/README.md

 Change Notes:
 2/24/2024 Fixed issue with restarts.
-Server not restarting after dialy restart warnings
+Server not restarting after dialy restart warnings 2/25/2024 Fixed issue where server was waiting on rcon result for DoExit after shutting server down for daily restart and never bringing it back online.
 ###########################	INSTALLATION INSTRUCTIONS	########################################

 PART 1:	Nodejs Installation